bitovi/academy/src/docker/4-build-and-run-image/build-and-run-image.md

 [nodemon] starting `node src/index.js index.js`
 Example app listening at http://localhost:9000
 ```
-You'll see the last line of the logs indicating the app is now listening on port 9000.
+You’ll see the last line of the logs indicating the app is now listening on port 9000.
 However, because we set the port mapping with `-p 8000:9000`, we still will view the application in our browser from `localhost:8000`.

 ## Review
-We've built an image and run a container for our NodeJS app.
-Here's a cheat sheet of all the commands we ran.
+We’ve built an image and run a container for our NodeJS app.
+Here’s a cheat sheet of all the commands we ran.
 ```bash
 # Build an image
 docker build -t my-node-app .